 About the group

 The group takes as its point of departure the fact that Norwegian society has been deeply influenced by Protestant religion in several respects.
 This influence not only is relevant for analyzing religious life but also for understanding broader sets of values, ethical standards, cultural traditions and political systems in Norway/Nordic societies.
 Contrary to most of traditional Norwegian research in this field, the group presupposes that Nordic Protestantism has to be investigated within an interdisciplinary and international context in order to be properly interpreted.
-On this basis, our research efforts have been directed toward two main periods of Nordic and European Protestantism: The Reformation period and developments since the late 19th century.

 Projects financed by the Norwegian Research Council: